cdipaolo/goml/base/README.md

 This package helps define common patterns (interfaces,) as well as letting you work with data, get it into your programs, and munge through it.

+This package also implements optimization algorithms which can be made available to a user's own models by implementing easy to use interfaces.

 ### functions for working with data

 - [func LoadDataFromCSV(filepath string) ([][]float64, []float64, error)](data.go)